smpanaro/sublime-rdio/README.md

-Spotify for Sublime
+Rdio for Sublime
 ===============

-Control Spotify from the command palette.
+Control Rdio from the command palette.

 ![screenshot](screenshot.png)

 Requirements
 ------------
 * OS X
-* Spotify
+* Rdio
 * Sublime Text 2 or 3

 Installation
 -------
 **The easy way**: Install [Package Control](https://sublime.wbond.net/installation).
 Bring up the Command Pallete.
-Select "Package Control: Install Package", and select Spotify after the list appears.
+Select "Package Control: Install Package", and select Rdio after the list appears.

-**The other way**: Clone this repository to `~/Library/Application Support/Sublime Text 2/Packages/Spotify/` or `~/Library/Application Support/Sublime Text 3/Packages/Spotify/` depending on your version of Sublime.
+**The other way**: Clone this repository to `~/Library/Application Support/Sublime Text 2/Packages/Rdio/` or `~/Library/Application Support/Sublime Text 3/Packages/Rdio/` depending on your version of Sublime.

 Usage
 -----
-Access the command palette with `CMD+Shift+P` and type `Spotify` to select a command.
+Access the command palette with `CMD+Shift+P` and type `Rdio` to select a command.

 Commands include:
 * Play/Pause